torsday/notebook/GLOSSARY.md

  A software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

+## Stable Sort

+The implementation preserves the input order of equal elements in the sorted output.

 ## Trait

 A set of methods that are not inherited, but composed into classes.